SFC Larry Garner Veterans’ Scholarship

 Applications must be submitted, in accordance with the instructions, by May 1, 2017

-This scholarship is named in memory of Sergeant First Class Larry Randolph Garner, a dear friend and departed warrior.
+This scholarship is named in memory of Sergeant First Class Larry Randolph Garner, a dear friend, father, brother, husband and departed warrior.

 Larry, a humble, quiet professional was always helping others, encouraging them to improve themselves and to be a leader.
 A man who loved his family more than he even loved serving his country, Larry was a man to behold.